nerves-project-attic/nerves_network/README.md

 ## Limitations

-Currently, only IPv4 is supported, and IP addresses can only be assigned via DHCP.
+Currently, only IPv4 is supported.
 The library is incredibly verbose in its logging to help debug issues on new platforms in prep for a first release.
 This will change.
 The library is mostly interim in its structure.
 Please consider submitting PRs and helping make this work reliably across embedded devices.